TrivadisPF/dockerfiles/datastax/README.md

 ## Docker Compose for running DataStax Enterprise and DataStax Studio
 There is a sample docker-compose file which starts a DataStax Enterprise container together with a container with DataStax Studio.

-Before starting it with the followoing command, both the images for [DataStax Enterprise][dse] and [DataStax Studio][studio] have to be build and available locally.
+Before starting it with the command below, both the images for [DataStax Enterprise][dse] and [DataStax Studio][studio] have to be build and available locally.
 This is necessary as because of containing software from DataStax, it can not be uploaded to Docker Hub.

 		$ docker-compose up -d